westerlymerlin/Oxide-Laser-Controller/docs/app.md

 def api()
 ```

-API Endpoint for programatic access - needs request data to be posted in a json file
+API Endpoint for programatic access - needs request data to be posted in a json file and the api-key
+in the header, if the api-key does not match it will return an error

 <a id="app.statusdata"></a>